Report: AXI IMMO market report: Poland’s Industrial and Logistics Market Q1 2025

 AXI IMMO offers comprehensive advisory services related to commercial real estate, including warehouse and office leasing and property management, real estate valuation, land acquisition, and sales.
 The firm also offers B2B and B2C supply chain management services.
 AXI IMMO’s greatest advantage is combining international business standards with deep local market knowledge.

-AXI IMMO has received numerous awards, including Best Local Agency of the Year in 2012–2019, 2021 and 2024 in the CiJ Awards and the award for Best Team in the warehouse sector in 2016–2017.
+AXI IMMO has received numerous awards, including Best Local Agency of the Year in 2012–2019 and 2021 in the CiJ Awards and Best Team in the Warehouse Sector in 2016–2017.
 In 2019 and 2023, the firm was the winner in the Local Agency category, and in 2024, it was named Advisor of the Year at the CEE Investment Awards.
 AXI IMMO was named Local Agent of the Year in 2023 and 2024 in the CEE region at the CEEQA awards.
 The firm’s most recent achievement is the title of Advisor of the Year in the Prime Property Prize 2024.

 We invite you to read the full report – fill in the form to download the report Polish Industrial and Logistics Market Q1 2025.